nikhilbhide/AmazonAWS/SparkS3FindDuplicateFiles/README.md

 ### How to Run?
 #### With Scala-Eclipse
-Import project into IDE.
+Use mvn eclipse:eclipse command to create eclipse project settings and then import project into IDE.
 Create a new Run Configuration and provide required arguments (AWS_ACCESS_KEY) and (AWS_SECRET_KEY) as command line arguments before running the S3FindDuplicateFilesTest.
+Optionally, you can provide comma separated bucket names as third argument.

 #### With Spark-Submit
-Create fat-jar using maven package and run spark-submit.
+Create fat-jar using mvn package command and run spark-submit.

-./spark-submit \
+.bin/spark-submit \
 --class com.nik.spark.S3FindDuplicateFilesTest \
 <jar_location> \
 <AWS_ACCESSKEY> <AWS_SECRET_KEY> [bucket1,bucket2...]

+#Note - You need Hadoop to run application using Spark-Submit.

+#### With AWS EMR
+If you dont have local setup of Spark then you can application on AWS EMR.
+Generate the jar using mvn package and then create AWS EMR cluster (small one with one master and 2 workers is more than enough).
+Upload jar file to s3 bucket and then log in on to EMR EC2 instance and run spark submit as described above.